LedFx/LedFx/docs/howto/report.rst

 When you open an issue via github, you will automatically get a template to fill in.
 Please fill in as much as you can.

-If you are using discord, then please try to follow the same structure, just hit the copy button here...
+If you are using discord, `Please read this before posting <https://discord.com/channels/469985374052286474/1142309460946198648>`_ then please try to follow the same structure, just hit the copy button here...

 .. code-block:: text